 Muscles That Correct Rib Flare

-Correcting rib flare involves engaging and strengthening specific muscle groups that are pivotal in supporting the ribcage and promoting better alignment.
-The key muscles responsible for fixing rib flare are:
+Correcting of flare in ribs involves engaging and strengthening specific muscle groups that are pivotal in supporting the ribcage and promoting better alignment.

 Transverse abdominis: The deepest layer of abdominal muscles, the transverse abdominis, acts like a corset around the waist, providing stability and support to the ribcage.